WillGibson/laptop-setup/README.md

 If you have Docker running, please quit it.

-Then you can run the script, but be aware you may be prompted for your password, e.g. when changing the shell to ZSH, installing Microsoft Teams etc.
+Then you can run the script, but be aware you may be prompted for your password here and there when elevated privileges are required.

     ./src/setup.sh